 - Carbon steel.

-- Titanium alloy steel.
+- Titanium alloy.

 - Nickel Alloys (Food products, Caustic Soda)